vishnuvd45/vishnuvd45/README.md

 ## Objective

-I am a motivated Computer Science Master's student with a solid foundation in software development and data management.
+I am a motivated Computer Science Master's student with a solid foundation in software development .
 I have experience in web development and am passionate about solving complex problems using programming skills.
 I am eager to contribute to innovative projects and grow in a dynamic team environment.

 ## Education